 Graphic design artists can work for someone else or operate their own business.
 As of 2016, the median graphic design salary was $47,640.
 The bottom 10 percent of graphic designers made under $27,950 a year, while the top 10 percent earned over $82,020.

 Illustrators and cover artists are responsible for creating book covers and other types of covers and/or the illustrations inside books.
 Many manufacturing companies employ illustrators to create product art for operator manuals, assembly instructions, and similar publications for customer use.

 Illustrators and cover artists also often work freelance, and charge a lump sum for each job.
 For example, a local book cover artist charges $300 per cover for his services, and a little bit more for interior book design as well.

-In May 2017, the Bureau of Labor Statistics reported that illustrators and other fine artists made a median wage of $49,520 a year.
+The Bureau of Labor Statistics reported in 2017, illustrators and other fine artists made a median wage of $49,520 a year.
 So half of all illustrators made less than that, and half earned more.